defold/extender/server/README.md

 * VSCode - https://code.visualstudio.com/docs/java/java-debugging

 ## How to release new application's versions
-To release new extender application version simply need to create an new git tag
+To release new extender application version simply need to create an new git tag:
 ```sh
 git tag -a extender-v1.0.0 -m "Initial extender release."
 ```
-and push it to remote repository
+and push it to remote repository:
 ```sh
 git push origin extender-v1.0.0
 ```
-It triggres appropriate Github workflow that build jar, test, and upload to private Maven repository.
+It triggers appropriate GitHub workflow that build jar, test, and upload to private Maven repository.

 Tags should be in the following format:
 * **extender-vX.X.X** - for Extender jar.
 For example, extender-v2.0.0